The school currently offers four types of graduate degrees:

 All classes are online, and you’ll complete two co-operative education placements in nursing informatics and general health informatics and complete a thesis.

-The new Double Degree in Master of Nursing and Master of Science in Health Information Science option permits nurses who are interested in health information technology to develop graduate level competencies in both Nursing and Health Information Science.
+The Double Degree in Master of Nursing and Master of Science in Health Informatics option permits nurses who are interested in health information technology to develop graduate level competencies in both Nursing and Health Information Science.
 The option is intended to prepare nursing leaders with a background essential for working in the rapidly expanding field of nursing and health informatics.
 Graduates will be prepared to take leadership roles in informatics, telehealth, implementation of electronic health care records and other areas of emerging health technology.